nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 a `addExam` command through the command word, which then calls `AddExamCommandParser#parse()`.

 Step 5. `AddExamCommandParser#parse()` then parses the command to get `Module`, `ExamDescription` and the `ExamDate` objects of the exam by calling their respective `ParserUtil` parse methods.
-These methods will check if the inputted exam description, exam date and module are valid.
-If it is valid, the object will be created.
-Otherwise, exception will be thrown.
 Then, an `Exam` object is created with the three objects as arguments.

 Step 6. `AddExamCommandParser#parse()` returns a new `AddExamCommand` object created with the `Exam` object created previously as the argument in the constructor. `LogicManager` class will call